Quantitative measure equivalence between amenable groups: Introduction

-A trick essentially due to Shalom allows us to interpret the existence of a regular map from an amenable group $\Gamma$ to a group $\Lambda$ as ``$\Gamma$ being an $\LL^{\infty}$ measure subgroup of $\Lambda$'' (see \S \ref{sec: integrability conditions}).
+A trick essentially due to Shalom allows us to interpret the existence of a regular map from an amenable group $\Gamma$ to a group $\Lambda$ as ``$\Gamma$ being an $\LL^{\infty}$ measure subgroup of $\Lambda$'' (see Sec.~\ref{sec: integrability conditions}).
 This enable us to deduce from Theorem~\ref{thm: monotonicity of isop under Lp} the following rather unexpected fact.

-\begin{thmintro}[see Cor. \ref{cor:iso profile monotonous reg emb}] For every $1\leq p\leq \infty$, the $\ell^p$-isoperimetric profile is monotonous under regular map between amenable groups. \end{thmintro} The mere monotonicity under coarse embedding is already very surprising and actually false if the embedded group is not assumed to be amenable: for instance the lamplighter group $\Z/2\Z\wr \Z$ admits a quasi-isometrically embedded 4-regular tree.
-Hence, the free group on 2 generators quasi-isometrically (and hence coarsely) embeds into the lamplighter group (see for instance \cite{Woess-LAMPLIGHTERS_HARMONIC_FUNCTIONS}).
-But the free group is non-amenable and therefore its isoperimetric profile is bounded below, while the isoperimetric profile of the lamplighter, which is amenable, tends to zero.
+\begin{thmintro}[see Cor. \ref{cor:iso profile monotonous reg emb}] For every $1\leq p\leq \infty$, the $\ell^p$-isoperimetric profile is monotonous under regular maps between amenable groups. \end{thmintro} The assumption that the groups are amenable is not an artefact of the proof: the statement becomes false in general if the embedded group is not amenable.
+For instance the group $\Z/2\Z\wr \Z$ admits a bi-Lipschitz embedded 4-regular tree (see for instance \cite{Woess-LAMPLIGHTERS_HARMONIC_FUNCTIONS}).
+Since the 4-regular tree can be seen as the standard Cayley graph of the free group $F_2$ on two generators, we deduce that $F_2$ bi-Lipschitz embeds into $\Z/2\Z\wr \Z$.
+But $F_2$ is non-amenable and therefore its isoperimetric profile is bounded, while $\Z/2\Z\wr \Z$ is obviously amenable, so its isoperimetric profile tends to infinity.

 Only very few geometric invariants are known to be monotonous under coarse embedding: these are the volume growth, the asymptotic dimension, the separation profile \cite{benjaminiSeparationProfileInfinite2012}, and more recently the Poincaré profiles \cite{humePoincareProfilesGroups2020}.
 All of these turn out to be monotonous under regular map as well (see \cite{benjaminiSeparationProfileInfinite2012} for the case of asymptotic dimension).
 For solvable groups of exponential growth, the asymptotic dimension is generally infinite, and the Poincaré profiles have only been computed in very specific examples.
 By contrast, our theorem provides us with a powerful obstruction.
 As a concrete application, it prevents the existence of a regular map from $\Z\wr \Z^a$ to $\Z\wr \Z^b$ as soon as $a>b$ (note that these groups have infinite asymptotic dimension).
 Combining it with a construction of Erschler and Zheng \cite[Cor.
 3.3]{erschlerIsoperimetricInequalitiesShapes2017} (see also \cite[Thm.
 1.1]{brieusselSpeedRandomWalks2021}) we obtain the following result.